-An architect of corporate transformation programs and a best selling author, Richard Tanner Pascale is an Associate Fellow of Oxford University.
+An architect of corporate transformation programs and a best selling author, Richard Pascale is an Associate Fellow of Oxford University.
 He also serves as an advisor to top management for several Fortune 100 size companies.

 Richard combines a rare synthesis of scholarly thinking and practical experience.
 He encourages agility which enables businesses to reinvent themselves in the dynamic and volatile new economy.
 He sets the rules for creating complex adaptive systems that are poised to constantly to rethink strategic initiatives and attain the renewal necessary for success.